 In addition to enabling communities to raise funds locally for open space protection, historic preservation, affordable housing and outdoor recreation projects, the Massachusetts CPA law creates a Statewide Community Preservation Trust Fund which provides distributions each year to communities that have adopted CPA.
 The Trust Fund’s revenues are derived from fees collected at the Registry of Deeds and State budget surplus funds.
-So far, the state has distributed $506 million from the Trust Fund, but only to those communities who vote in the CPA.

 Community Preservation Act MGL c.44B